Equity doesn’t exist in Common Law which gave rise to the validity and fairness in which rooted in the Common Law

 Common Law and its unfairness

-Due to common law not recognising its equitbale interst holders. the common law ruling would easily make an individual pay a debt twice over in which we will explain:
+Due to common law not recognising its equitable interest holders. the common law ruling would easily make an individual pay a debt twice over in which we will explain:

-When someone borrows money to an individual, a title gets split creating what is know as a trust.
-Any trust has 3 elements to it, or 3 parties:
+When someone borrows money to an individual, without both parties knowing, a title is split creating what is know as a trust (See post on Trust Law for an understanding of titles).
+All trusts have 3 elements to it, or 3 parties – they are:

 - Grantor: the one who creates the trust and determines its terms